This blog post was written by our founder, Juliet Davenport

 POWERful women is an excellent organisation within the energy sector; maybe we can learn from other sectors which see men and women working more flexibly.

-3. We need to promote Science, Technology, Engineering and Maths to girls
+3. We must promote Science, Technology, Engineering and Maths to girls

 I am a passionate scientist – I have loved science all my life.
 But what I find fascinating is the way we introduce science to girls in our society.
 Traditionally, it has been seen as a subject for boys, and arts and literature are promoted more to girls.